sirdog3355/EnduraBot/zensical/docs/architecture.md

 | `endurabot.log` | Houses the logs for EnduraBot. |
 | `endurabot_debug.log` | Houses the logs with the `DEBUG` level; seperated from `endurabot.log` as they are quite verbose. |

-## Mkdocs
+## Zensical
 Explaining these files is out of scope.
-See the documentation for [Mkdocs Material](https://squidfunk.github.io/mkdocs-material) if interested.
+See the documentation for [Zensical](https://zensical.org/docs) if interested.

 ## Tasks
 | File      | Purpose                          |